-We often don’t think about them, but windows are key to the aesthetic design and functionality of our homes.
+We often don’t think about them, but replacing windows can be key to maintaining the functionality of our homes.
 Windows influence the natural light in our homes as well as our ability to let fresh air in during warmer seasons.
 Their importance may fly under the radar, but when shopping for replacement windows, there are many important factors to consider.
 These include window styles, materials, energy efficiency, ease of use, and cost.
 In this post, we’ll go over each to help you make a more informed purchase.

 Choosing Your Window Style